Last Updated on May 5, 2022 by Nellie Huang

 Many travelers dismiss travel insurance as an unnecessary expense and waste of money.
 They couldn’t be more wrong.

-Insurance is not a luxury item, it is essential even for a one-week trip and especially so for active travelers who engage in extreme sports or visit unusual destinations.
+Insurance is not a luxury item, it is essential even for a one-week trip and especially so for active travelers who engage in extreme sports or visit remote places.
+Now with coronavirus raging across the world, it is even more crucial to have travel insurance that includes COVID19 coverage.

 Why Do You Need Travel Insurance?